COVID-19: Making a difference

 Using our data and questionnaires

-If you’re a researcher, you can read more about what’s included in our dataset (and how to access it free of charge) in our Wellcome Open Research data note.
+If you’re a researcher, you can read more about what’s included in our dataset and how to access it free of charge for both of the questionnaires through the links below:

-We can also send you more information about the questionnaire if you wish – please email email@example.com to find out more.
-We hope to make data from our second questionnaire available in late July.
+We can also send you more information about the questionnaires if you wish – please email firstname.lastname@example.org to find out more.

 In addition, we're also managing a new questionnaire alongside Generation Scotland to help researchers worldwide use any population study to address COVID-19 issues.
 The Wellcome COVID-19 questionnaire is free, and validated for any biomedical or social science researcher.
 To request the questionnaire, please email email@example.com.